“So, I lived abroad in China,” my date said. It was somewhat of a non sequitur from the conversation.

 Flash forward a few months and I’m on another first date with another white guy.
 This one has lived abroad in South Korea.
 He tells me he likes my tattoos and asks how my parents feel about them.
 He’s heard that Asian parents can be strict and disapproving.
 I tell him I’m my own person and it’s none of his damn business what my parents think.

-Between dates like these, receiving first messages that ask, “what nationality are you?” and being catcalled not only for being a women but also for being Chinese (“Nǐ hǎo!
+Between dates like these, receiving first messages that ask, “what nationality are you?” and being catcalled not only for being a woman but also for being Chinese (“Nǐ hǎo!
 Konnichiwa!
 Where ya going, baby?”), I’ve been fetishized by white — and non-white — men everywhere.
 I’m not alone — Asian women are widely known to experience this.

 One study conducted across four U.S. cities found that Asian women and white men are considered “the most desirable potential mates” when it comes to online dating sites.
 But while white men likely do not get messages like, “I want to try my first whitey” or “I want your sexy Caucasian body on me,” Asian women do.